Schemetrical/Scrimmage3/CONTRIBUTING.md

 ## Coding guidelines
 - Use an IDE (ex.
 Eclipse, NetBeans)
-- Check for null values, so there are not as many `NullPointerException`
+- Check for null values, so there are no `NullPointerException`
 - Use full variable names (ex. `Element childElement`, not `Element c`)
 - Try not to use deprecated methods
 - Use correct indentation